momentum-chain/whitepaper/README.md

 # Momentum

-A general-purpose blockchain platform for decentralized apps and games.
+A general-purpose blockchain platform utilizing Proof-of-Popularity.

 This repository only contains the whitepaper source code.

-Please note that there currently is no way to purchase Momentum as it is not released yet.
-If you're interested in purchasing, please sign up to [Shitcoin Swap](https://www.shitcoinswap.com), the official distribution channel for Momentum.
+There currently is no way to purchase or invest in Momentum as it is not released yet.
+If you're interested in investing, please sign up to [Shitcoin Swap](https://www.shitcoinswap.com), our official distribution channel.